JackSawyerWATX/dsaArrays/README.md

 - Demonstrates how pre-order visits the root before its subtrees (useful for cloning or prefix expressions)
 - Complexity: traversal visits each node once — O(n) time and O(h) recursion stack space
 - To run: `python preOrderTraversalBinaryTree.py` prints the accessed node value and the pre-order sequence

+### inOrderTraversal.py
+This script demonstrates an in-order traversal of a binary tree and prints results:
+- Implements `TreeNode` nodes and builds the same sample tree (Root, A..G) using left/right links
+- Provides an `inOrderTraversal(node)` function that visits left -> node -> right and prints node values
+- Shows example direct access (`root.right.left.data`) and then runs the in-order traversal on `root`
+- Demonstrates how in-order produces sorted output for Binary Search Trees (useful for ordered data)
+- Complexity: traversal visits each node once — O(n) time and O(h) recursion stack space
+- To run: `python inOrderTraversal.py` prints the accessed node value and the in-order sequence

 ### hashTable.py